notaryproject/specifications/signature-envelope-jws.md

-# JWS Signature Envelope Serialization
+# JWS Signature Envelope

-JWS JSON Serialization ([RFC7515](https://datatracker.ietf.org/doc/html/rfc7515)) data is stored as either claims or headers (protected and unprotected).
-Notary v2 supports JWS JSON Serialization as a signature envelope with some additional constraints on the structure of claims and headers.
+JWS ([RFC7515](https://datatracker.ietf.org/doc/html/rfc7515)) is a JSON based envelope format for digital signatures over any type of payload (e.g. JSON, binary).
+Notary v2 uses JWS as a supported signature format.
+It specifically uses the *JWS JSON Serialization* representation, which supports unsigned attributes.
+JWS Compact serialization, and JWT (also based on Compact serialization), do not support unsigned attributes.

+## Storage

 A JWS based signature will be persisted with a blob `mediaType` of `"application/jose+json"`

+Example

 ```jsonc
 {